There are basically two challenges with writing.

 PS.
 My own writing course bundle is still at the ridiculous price of $47 with this coupon link.
 It has more content and advanced book writing tips than most others online, and once I get organized I’ll raise the base price to $297.

 Or if you join Mark Dawson’s ads for authors course which closes in a few days, I’ll give you access to all my resources.
 There’s a *lot*.
-For a super long post with all the steps you need to write a book.
+For a super long post, here are all the steps you need to write a book.

 I’m a philosophy dropout with a PhD in Literature.
 I covet a cabin full of cats, where I can write fantasy novels to pay for my cake addiction.
 Sometimes I live in castles.